marsiitr/DIC_Terrace_Farming/README.md

 ## Working of the IoT (Web Page)
-The readings from the different types of sensors (moisture, humidity, temperature etc) will be taken by a microcontroller and transferred wirelessly to a database.
+<p align="justify">The readings from the different types of sensors (moisture, humidity, temperature etc) will be taken
+by a microcontroller and transferred wirelessly to a database.
 The readings will be stored in the database using file handling.
 The files with the reading will be sorted according to the nodes present on field.<br>
-All the sensors are connected to the **Arduino AT Mega microcontroller**, which will be responsible for registering the input data from the sensors.
-Since Arduino AT-Mega does not have a in-built Wi-Fi or Bluetooth system, so a **ESP-8266 NODE-MCU** can be used to transfer the data wirelessly to the database.
+All the sensors are connected to the <b>Arduino AT Mega microcontroller</b>, which will be responsible for registering the input data from the sensors.
+Since Arduino AT-Mega does not have a in-built Wi-Fi or Bluetooth system, so a <b>ESP-8266 NODE-MCU</b> can be used to transfer the data wirelessly to the database.
 The transfer of data from Arduino to the esp8266 can take place through interrupt pins, then the esp8266 will create a local server, another python script will run on a device having the database which will read the data from the esp8266 and store it in a database using file handling.
-The micro-header named **ESP_MICRO.h** is a very important header file needed for the esp8266 to transfer the data.<br>
+The micro-header named
+<b>ESP_MICRO.h</b> is a very important header file needed for the esp8266 to transfer the data.<br>
-After the data is stored in the database in a sorted manner, we will need to render the files to the web page which will display the data to the user.
+After the data is stored in the database in a sorted manner, we will need to render the files to the web page which will display the data to the user.</p>
-<br><br>

 ### Steps and Sequence of execution:
 * Firstly, ensure proper connection of sensors with the Esp8266.